-The LWVOR Legislative Action Team 2021 session priorities:
+LWVOR Legislative Action Team

 Becky Gladstone, LWVOR President, and Alice Bartelt, LWVOR Legislative Action Chair, along with our team of volunteers listed below, are available to provide clarifications on League positions.

-Call our office at 503.581.5722 or directly contact portfolio chairs in specific areas listed below.
+Call our office at (503) 581-5722 or directly contact portfolio chairs in specific areas listed below.
 LWVOR Action team members are experienced, unpaid volunteers.
 Our advocates focus on the broad areas of Climate Emergency, Governance and Protecting Democracy, Human Services, Public Safety, Health Care, Housing, Natural Resources, Education, and Revenue.

-Portfolio Chair: Claudia Keith,
+Portfolio Coordinator: Claudia Keith

 Gun Safety: Marge Easley

-Governance issues including ethics, efficiency, citizen participation and access, public access law, and contemporary privacy and technology issues.
+Governance issues include ethics, efficiency, citizen participation and access, public access law, and contemporary privacy and technology issues.
 Election policies include statutes and administrative rules, campaign finance, redistricting, and alternative voting methods.

-Portfolio Chair: Norman Turrill,
+Portfolio Coordinator: Norman Turrill

 Public Access, Paula Krane